-The Texas State University (TXST) Digital Collections Repository provides open, online access to the University's research and scholarship to preserve these works for future generations, promote new models of scholarly communication, and to help deepen community understanding of the value of higher education.
+The Texas State University Scholarship repository provides open, online access to the University's research and scholarly work to showcase and preserve for future generations, promote new models of scholarly communication, and to help deepen community understanding of the value of higher education.

 Please contact us if you have any questions or need assistance with submitting your items: email@example.com

 Looking for a faster submission option?
 Use the Quick Submit form to quickly upload your work to be included in the TXST Digital Collections Repository.
 We'll process the items for you, enter the metadata information, and email you the permanent link once online.